Shrawanpandit/college/README.md

 # college
 This is college repository.
-Author is shrawan kumar pandit'
+Author is shrawan kumar pandit.